ergochat/ergo/docs/MANUAL.md

 * In this mode, it is especially important that all operator passwords are strong and all operators are trusted (operators have a larger attack surface to deanonymize the server).
 * Tor hidden services are at risk of being deanonymized if a client can trick the server into performing a non-Tor network request.
 Oragono should not perform any such requests (such as hostname resolution or ident lookups) in response to input received over a correctly configured Tor listener.
 However, Oragono has not been thoroughly audited against such deanonymization attacks --- therefore, Oragono should be deployed with additional sandboxing to protect against this:
   * Oragono should run with no direct network connectivity, e.g., by running in its own Linux network namespace. systemd implements this with the [PrivateNetwork](https://www.freedesktop.org/software/systemd/man/systemd.exec.html) configuration option: add `PrivateNetwork=true` to Oragono's systemd unit file.
-  * Since the loopback adapters are local to a specific network namespace, Oragono must be configured to listen on a Unix domain socket that the Tor daemon can connect to.
-However, distributions typically package Tor with its own hardening profiles, which will restrict which sockets it can connect to.
+  * Since the loopback adapters are local to a specific network namespace, and the Tor daemon will run in the root namespace, Tor will be unable to connect to Oragono over loopback TCP.
+Instead, Oragono must listen on a named Unix domain socket that the Tor daemon can connect to.
+However, distributions typically package Tor with its own hardening profiles, which restrict which sockets it can access.
 Below is a recipe for configuring this with the official Tor packages for Debian:

 1. Create a directory with `0777` permissions such as `/hidden_service_sockets`.
 1. Configure Oragono to listen on `/hidden_service_sockets/oragono.sock`, and add this socket to `server.tor-listeners.listeners`.